Gigacore/four-shadows/README.md

 Performance
 ===================
 The script is written with performance in mind.
 And it weighs < 2 KB, under 30 lines excluding comments.
-I recommend using compressed version for your production site.
+I recommend using minified version for your production site.

 Demo
 ===================